tumbach/titleturtle/README.md

 ```

 ### Known issues
-- Titleturtle is experiencing some issues during establishing a connection to https://anon.fm streams.
+- Titleturtle is experiencing some issues during reconnections (see issue #1).
 - Titleturtle can not choose a stream by the lowest bitrate for now.
 This feature would save bandwidth.